This post may contain affiliate links. You can view our affiliate disclosure here.

 Gabriel Writer of PGA Tour Driven walks you through this drill below:

-If this isn’t the case, it means that you’ve released the club too much before or at impact, and it will most likely prevent you from ever making consistently good contact or seeing a consistent trajectory with your chips.
+If this isn’t the case, it means that you’ve released the club too much before impact, and it will most likely prevent you from ever making consistently good contact or seeing a consistent trajectory with your chips.

 Conclusion